Stephen Chenney's Professional Ramblings

 Note that this explicitly conflicts with the previous guidance, which was to define the custom properties on the highlight pseudos, with only the root highlight inheriting custom properties from the document root element.

-The change is implemented behind a flag in Chrome 126 and higher, as is expected to be enabled by default as early as Chrome 130.
+The change is implemented behind a flag in Chrome 126 and higher, as is enabled by default in Chrome 134.
 To see the effects right now, enable “Experimental Web Platform features” via chrome://flags in M126 Chrome (Canary at the time of writing).

 A Unified Approach for Derived Properties in Highlights #